castcollab/tesserae2/README.rst

 Supporting Python versions 3.5 and 3.6.

-Cortexpy is a Python package for sequence analys using linked and colored de Bruijn graphs such as the ones created by `Mccortex <https://github.com/mcveanlab/mccortex>`_.
+Cortexpy is a Python package for sequence analysis using linked and colored de Bruijn graphs such as the ones created by `Mccortex <https://github.com/mcveanlab/mccortex>`_.
 This project aims to mirror many of the features contained in `CortexJDK <https://github.com/mcveanlab/CortexJDK>`_.